ethz-asl/data-driven-dynamics/README.md

 - none(default): Data selection is disabled, and the whole section of the log is used
 - interactive: Data is selected interactively using the [Visual Dataframe Selector](https://github.com/manumerous/visual_dataframe_selector), before running the model estimation.
 It is also possible to save the selected subportion of data to a csv file in order to use this exact dataset multiple times.
+- setpoint: Data is selected based on a certain `manual_control_setpoint` of the `ulog` or `csv` file.
+The parameter can be specified in the configuration file of the model.
 - auto: Data is selected automatically (Beta)

 ### Results